BigPolarBear1/factorization/README.md

 Anyyyywaaaaaayyyyy, sad day for the NSA, FBI, CIA, DIA and all their NATO lapdogs.
 HAHHAHAHAHAHAHHAHAHAHAHHAHAHAHAHAHA.
 Destroyed, by a single polar bear.
 I cannot understate how weak you people are.
 It's all truely pathetic.
 Should all quit your jobs.

 Ps: During the weekends I have been working also on an algorithm to attack DLP.
 I tried to work on it in secret, but now that that algorithm is also reaching maturity, I will drop it soon.

+Pps: pete hegseth is a fucking loser and a piece of shit.
+And I am waging war against america.
+Don't mistake what I'm doing for anything else.
+I was a guest you country, and you people insulted me and pointed a gun at me while I was unarmed while your leaders cries about "dudes in dresses".
+And damn nato to hell for being pathetic lapdogs.
+Fucking weaklings.
+Your all fucking pathetic.
+Fucking losers.